Matty Willock

-Matthew Anthony Willock (born 20 August 1996) is a professional footballer who plays as a central midfielder.
+Matthew Anthony Willock (born 20 August 1996) is a former professional footballer who played as a central midfielder.
 Born in England, he represents the Montserrat national team.

 Willock began his football career with Arsenal before moving to Manchester United, where he spent seven years.
 He went on loan to Dutch team FC Utrecht in 2017, and Scottish clubs St Johnstone and St Mirren the following year.
-In 2019, he went on loan to Crawley Town before being released by United, subsequently being signed by Gillingham, where he spent two years.
+In 2019, he went on loan to Crawley Town before being released by United, subsequently being signed by Gillingham, where he spent two years, then Salford City, where he remained for only one season.
+He has been a free agent since the end of the 2021–22 season.

 Club career

 Early career

 Willock had a spell with the Arsenal youth ranks up until 2011, when he was released at the age of 15.
 He subsequently had trials with Championship team Reading and Premier League team Sunderland prior to joining Manchester United in 2012.

 Manchester United

 He first featured for the academy at the 2012 Northern Ireland Youth Soccer Tournament before playing for the Under-18s domestically, the Under-19s in the UEFA Youth League and then the Under-23s.
 He appeared on the senior squad's bench twice during the 2016–17 season, being an unused substitute in home matches against West Bromwich Albion and Crystal Palace.
 He signed a new two-year contract in August 2017, prior to leaving on loan.
 On 7 June 2019, it was announced that, on 30 June, Willock would leave the club following the expiration of his contract.